Tathy/Interface_microRTS/README.md

 # Interface MicroRTS
-In this prject, we introduce an interface to simplify the development of scripts for MicroRTS.
+In this project, we introduce an interface to simplify the development of scripts for MicroRTS.

 This interface uses a DSL focused on MicroRTS actions, called MicroLanguage.
 Please watch this [tutorial](https://www.youtube.com/watch?v=yeuzrjKaqsU) on how to use our tool for writing scripts for MicroRTS.